Suor Angelica: Synopsis

-The Princess explains that Angelica's sister is to be married and that Angelica must sign a document renouncing her claim to her inheritance.
-Angelica replies that she has repented of her sin, but she cannot offer up everything in sacrifice to the Virgin – she cannot forget the memory of her illegitimate son, who was taken from her seven years ago.
-The Princess at first refuses to speak, but finally informs Sister Angelica that her son died of fever two years ago.
-Sister Angelica, devastated, signs the document and collapses in tears.
+The Princess rejects Sister Angelica's affectionate gestures.
+The Princess explains that 20 years prior, she became the guardian to Angelica and her sister Anna Viola when their parents died and that she was given control over her nieces' inheritance.
+The Princess then reveals her reason for coming to the convent — Angelica must sign a document transferring her inheritance to Anna Viola, who is marrying a man willing to ignore the shame that his fiancée's sister brought on their family.
+Angelica replies that she has repented of her sin but that she cannot sacrifice everything to the Virgin: she cannot forget the memories of her illegitimate son, who was taken from her 7 years previously and of her aunt's banishing her to the convent as retribution.
+The Princess at first refuses to respond, but she finally informs Sister Angelica that her son died of fever 2 years previously.
+Sister Angelica, devastated, signs the document transferring her inheritance and then collapses in tears.
 The Princess leaves.

-Sister Angelica is seized by a heavenly vision – she believes she hears her son calling for her to meet him in paradise.
-She makes a poison and drinks it, but realizes that in committing suicide, she has committed a mortal sin and has damned herself to eternal separation from her son.
-She begs the Virgin Mary for mercy and, as she dies, she sees a miracle: the Virgin Mary appears, along with Sister Angelica's son, who runs to embrace her.
+Sister Angelica is seized by a heavenly vision — she believes she hears her son calling for her to meet him in paradise.
+She makes a poison and drinks it but realizes that by killing herself she has committed a mortal sin and has damned herself to eternal separation from her son.
+She begs the Virgin Mary for mercy and, as she dies, she witnesses a miracle: the Virgin Mary appears along with Sister Angelica's son, who runs to embrace her.